issimoteam/add-history-listener/README.md

 # add-history-listener

-This package provides a simple api to subscribe to browser history events.
-It's the window.
+This package provides a simple API to subscribe to browser history events.

 ```ts
 const cleanup = addHistoryListener((prev, next) => {